xXAI-botXx/CPP/README.md

 During the prepare step the code from the header files will be added to the places where `#include "my_awesome.h"` calls them.
 To make sure that your definitions only get imported once (duplicated definitions are not allowed) you have to add code to make sure that your code only processes once.

-A modern but not standard way is one line in the .h file `#pragma once` but soe compiler may process this differently.
-Therfeore this standard method is recommended:
+A modern but not standard way is one line in the .h file `#pragma once` but some compiler may process this differently.
+Therfeore the standard method is recommended:
 ```c++
 #ifndef MY_FILE_NAME_H
 #define MY_FILE_NAME_H